前期研究及概念|李銘宸、張碁、奈絲.蘿柯、温又柔

 Imported Origins: From Kyoto’s Experimental Grounds to Taipei’s Dining Tables

-The journey began with a cross-border research initiative launched in 2024 by Kyoto Experiment (KEX), a renowned platform for experimental performance in Japan.
+The journey began with a curatorial residency research project “Cruising” launched in 2024 by Taipei Arts Festival, which invited the curatorial team of Kyoto Experiment (KEX), a renowned platform for experimental performance in Japan.
 Celebrated for its commitment to pushing artistic boundaries and fostering social discourse, KEX views the arts festival as a space for collective reflection, placing value on works-in-progress and emergent ideas.
-This ethos became a foundational influence on Travelling Tongues.
+This ethos became a foundational influence on Cruising: Traveling Tongues.

-Initially, participating artists from distinct cultural and disciplinary backgrounds first met Taiwanese audiences through research presentations held during the Taipei Arts Festival’s “Cruising” initiative in 2024.
+In the same year, participating artists from distinct cultural and disciplinary backgrounds first met Taiwanese audiences through a research sharing held in September in Taipei Arts Festival.
 What began as brief encounters soon expanded into deeper fieldwork and dialogue across Kyoto and Taipei.
 These exchanges sparked unexpected synergies, unfolding themes of historical entanglement, migratory flows, global trade networks, and the subtle currents of power embedded within them.

 Flavor Profile: Food as a Moving Vessel of Identity and History